The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 Tens of hundreds, does she say tens of hundreds of millions of Americans need to get the money in the tens of hundreds of millions of Americans?

-Because that's, you know, that that's where she gets money from.
+She's really thinking China because that's where she gets money from.

-She's really thinking China here, because we don't have tens of hundreds of millions of people in this country.
+She's really thinking China here because we don't have tens of hundreds of millions of people in this country.

 But how about this?